SteamDatabase/SalienCheat/README.md

 ### Mac

 0. (optional) Launch the App Store and download any updates for macOS.
-Newer versions of macOS have php and curl included by default.
+Newer versions of macOS have php and curl included by default
-1. Extract the contents of this script to the Downloads folder.
+1. Extract the contents of this script to the Downloads folder
 2. Launch Terminal and run the script: `php downloads/cheat.php`

 You can also provide token directly in CLI, to ease running multiple accounts: